awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. In **Step 3: Build**, choose **No Build**, and then choose **Next step**\.
 **Note**
-Configuring a build requires a build server or system\.
+You can configure a build action with a provider such as AWS CodeBuild, which is a fully managed build service in the cloud\.
+You can also configure a build action that uses a provider with a build server or system, such as Jenkins\.
 You can walk through the steps for setting up build resources and creating a pipeline that uses those resources in the next tutorial, [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.

 1. In **Step 4: Deploy**, in **Deployment provider**, choose **AWS CodeDeploy**\.
 In **Application name**, type **CodePipelineDemoApplication**, or choose the **Refresh** button, and then choose the application name from the list\.
 In **Deployment group**, type **CodePipelineDemoFleet**, or choose it from the list, and then choose **Next step**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-wizard-deploy.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)